Cyclokitty/100-days-of-code/log.md

 **Today's Progress:**
 Spent a couple of hours on CS50 course and the new data structures and algos book.
 I'm learning C language now!
 OOO!

+## Day 48: February 20, 2017

+**Today's Progress:**

+Busy completing the video tutorial for wk 1 of CS50 and the first two assignments.
+I'm glad I've already set up and played with Cloud 9.
+I like new setups but I only had a couple of hours today to study and code.
+CS50's C9 IDE set up was painless and I already know my way around the folder, work screens and terminal.
+I like cli.
+Cli is fun.

+I began the Mario assignment today and it is trickier than I thought.